edgedb/edgedb-js/docs/querybuilder.rst

   Introspecting database schema...
   Generation successful!

 This command establishes a connection to your database, introspects the current schema, and generates a bunch of files.
-By default, these files are written to the ``./dbschema/edgeql-js`` directory.
+By default, these files are written to the ``./dbschema/edgeql-js`` directory, as defined relative to your project root.
+The project root is identified by scanning up the file system for a ``package.json``.

 .. note::